 Also, a weird thing can happen where, if you string the Contracted checkbox and the Renewal checkboxes together, the Contracted field update combined with the Renewal field updates will renew the Contract before Subscriptions are created (while the Opp is being Contracted), resulting in Renewal Opportunities without renewed Opportunity Products.
 Article here.

 While analyzing this, I figured a possible solution so that you don’t have to write APEX code.
-First, put everything into a Scheduled Action inside of a Process Builder.
+First, put everything into a Scheduled Action inside of a Flow.
 The caveat: do not base it on just a Date field.
 Instead, base it on a Date/Time field.
 This way, Salesforce can not bulk up these transactions into one because they are based on a time with milliseconds.
 Below find some generic screenshots of examples of this.
 (FYI: If you REALLY wanna do APEX: go here.)

 On Create, if Status = Activated, immediately update a Contract End Date/Time field to be a Date/Time version of the End Date field, schedule an action 1 hour after CreatedDate (Date/Time) field to create the Renewal Opp, and schedule another action 30 days before the Contract End Date/Time field to create the Renewal Quote.